Skip to content

 Managing powder segregation

 In addition, manufacturers also have to deal with ingredient and powder mix segregation issues during transfer and discharge.
 For example, 3-in-1 beverage manufacturers experience high levels of quality issues because these recipes contain a collection of particles that have different sizes and structures in the mixture.
 These are commonly prone to blend segregation as the particles move apart during discharge.
-Manufacturers using butterfly valves or slide valves often experience segregation issues, due the core flow and rolling of powder particles from the container.
+Manufacturers using butterfly valves or slide valves often experience segregation issues, due to the core flow and rolling of powder particles from the container.

-The Matcon Intermediate Bulk Container (IBC) system enables manufacturers to switch between recipes without the common downtime issues caused by cleaning at the mixer stage as we discussed earlier.
+The Matcon Intermediate Bulk Container (IBC) system enables manufacturers to switch between recipes without the common downtime issues caused by cleaning at the mixer stage, as we discussed earlier.

 By using an IBC system, you adopt lean manufacturing practices and have the ability to reduce your overall manufacturing costs, increasing the return on your investment.
 A Matcon IBC system enables varied batch production and quick changeover at the blending stage as the IBC becomes the blending vessel.
 This method means that manufacturers can be more flexible in production and manufacture to meet demand with small inventory levels and minimal work in progress (WIP).

 Butterfly or slide valves are open to the atmosphere during processing and increase the risk of releasing airborne product into the production space.
-Product can also stick around the valve mechanism and build up, wasting product and again introducing an opportunity for cross contamination.
+Product can also stick around the valve mechanism and build up, wasting product and again introducing an opportunity for cross-contamination.

 Ensure mass flow discharge of powders with no particle segregation